 Normally guests are routed via Helsinki, Finland where they arrive on Friday and overnight at the excellent Hotel Kamp.
 Then on Saturday they travel to Murmansk via a FinnAir charter flight, operated on a once weekly basis.

 Upon arrival to Murmansk in the early afternoon, guests will clear immigration and customs procedures, and then be shown into a private lounge during a brief waiting period.
 Luggage and equipment will be weighted and loaded onto the Mi-8 helicopter for the ongoing flight to the Ponoi River.
 Note, if the helicopter flies directly, estimated flight time is one hour, 40 minutes; occasionally it will be necessary to make an en route fuel stop at Lovozero.
 If this is the case, it adds 30 minutes to the overall travel time.

 Upon arrival at Brevyeni Camp, the staff will be on hand to welcome you and show you to your cabin.
 Luggage will be delivered to each cabin and the Camp Manager will provide a thorough orientation, issue fishing licenses and discuss the week ahead.

-Lodging on the Ponoi
+Lodging at Ponoi River

-“Guests enjoy accommodations right on the river.
-If you didn't get enough fishing in during the duration of the day, there's good water waiting for you only a short stroll from camp. ”
+Guests enjoy accommodations right on the river.
+If you didn't get enough fishing in during the duration of the day, there's good water waiting for you only a short stroll from camp.

 part of the world in which to operate, where everything must be brought in by helicopter, but it happens seamlessly and efficiently at the Ponoi.
 The staff is legendary too, with a work and service ethic that is unparalleled.
 Indeed, some return just to experience the buzz, the magical atmosphere, and the “feel good factor” that abound in the camp.

 The Ponoi River Company also maintains a highly skilled and bi-lingual international guide pool; high quality, American made jet boats and motors; reliable supply lines of fresh produce and top meats that result in gourmet cuisine; warm hospitality of an expert lodge staff; and our efficient ground team in Murmansk.
 The annual improvements and upgrades to the camp facilities, the insights and encouraging information about the river gained from an ongoing scientific project, the fully stocked tackle shop, the ability to completely outfit guests with waders, rain gear, and all tackle, are just a few of the many aspects that truly set the Ponoi experience apart.

 Ryabaga Camp - the more famous of the two top camps operated by the Ponoi River Company on their 80 kilometer exclusive lease.
 Ryabaga was the first Atlantic salmon camp to operate on the Kola Peninsula after the region was opened to foreign anglers in 1991.
 It accommodates 22 anglers in double occupancy tent cabins, outfitted with polished wooden flooring, wood stoves for heat, and daily maid service.
 Other camp facilities include luxurious bath and sauna houses, an onsite helicopter and medical doctor in case of emergency, and a large dining lodge with comfortable lounge area, full bar, a fully outfitted fly shop, and some of the finest food in all of Russia.
 It has been said of Ryabaga that it is the finest tent camp in the world.

-Brevyeni Camp - about 30 miles downstream of Ryabaga -- is an intimate, 8-rod camp providing single accommodation wooden cabins for all rods, and a shared central bathhouse with 24-hour hot water and flush toilets.
+Brevyeni Camp - about 30 miles downstream of Ryabaga - is an intimate, 8-rod camp providing single accommodation wooden cabins for all rods, and a shared central bathhouse with 24-hour hot water and flush toilets.
 It’s perfect for a small group of friends to enjoy a week together and allows the party great flexibility in terms of fishing times, as well as how they rotate the beats.
 The Brevyeni water of the Ponoi is viewed as among the most interesting water on the river with plenty of rapids and runs and lots of wading opportunities.
 It includes some famous beats such as Lapinyaka, Hard Curve, and Sunken Log, as well as spots like “Alex’s Restaurant” and the “Cuban Disco.”
 These beats are legendary on the Ponoi and over the years have provided some of the most productive spring and early fall fishing.

-Fishing on the Ponoi
+Fishing at Ponoi River

-“Six full days of swinging floating lines and flies.
-Atlantic Salmon of the Ponoi are aggressive.
-Anglers routinely loose count of how many fish they have encountered.”
+Six full days of swinging floating lines and flies.
+Atlantic salmon of the Ponoi are aggressive.
+Anglers routinely lose count of how many fish they have encountered.